jaclu/tmux-packet-loss/README.md

 Displays % packet loss to the selected host

+### Recent changes

+- If monitor is not running, it is restarted by check_packet_loss.sh

 ## Operation

 Only appears if losses are at or above the threshold level.
 A convenient way to see if there are connectivity issues.